Jonnx/laravel-socialite-atlassian/README.md

 # Laravel Socialite Atlassian Driver

-Leverage Laravel Socialtio provide login & api access authorization for you application with the Connected Apps API for Atlassian Cloud products.
+Leverage Laravel Socialtie to provide login and api access authorization for you application with the Connected Apps API for Atlassian Cloud products.

 ## Getting Started